chunky-dev/docs/ChunkyDocs/docs/getting_started/configuration.md

 - `Update Site` - Changes source for updates.

     - `http://chunkyupdate.llbit.se/` should be used to obtain Chunky 1.X which is up to Minecraft version 1.12.2.

     - `http://chunkyupdate2.llbit.se/` is for llbit's Chunky 2.0 for Minecraft 1.13 however you will need to enable snapshots to get the latest version, `2.0beta6`, else you will be stuck with an older version.

     - `http://chunkyupdate.lemaik.de/` is the new default update site for Chunky 2.X.

+    - `https://chunky-pr.lemaik.de/` is used to download builds of open pull requests.
+Add the number of the open pull request after the slash.
+Click `Reload` next to the `Release channel` dropdown menu and then set the `Release Channel` to `PR #xxxx`, with "xxxx" being the number of the open pull request.

 - `Java Runtime` - Allows you to see and change the Runtime used for Chunky.
 Does not change the runtime used for the Launcher.